rachit-j/kasm-multi-server/README.md

 - jq
 - awscli (must be configured)

 The script `install_dependencies.sh` goes through the installation process, however, you must make sure awscli is configured accordig to your user.
-You may also run the script manually to install dependences:
+You may also run the script manually to install dependences.

-```sh
-chmod +x install_dependencies && ./install_dependencies.sh
-```

 Secondly, the Kasm installer needs to be downloaded and placed in the right location.
 Navigate to [https://www.kasmweb.com/downloads.html](https://www.kasmweb.com/downloads.html) and download the latest version as a `tar.gz` (when you click download, that should be the format it is already in).
 Make sure the name has no additions to it by the operating system.
 Finally, place the `tar.gz` file in the directory `roles/install_common/files/kasm_release_{version}.tar.gz`.

+```sh
+chmod +x install_dependencies && ./install_dependencies.sh
+```

 ### Dashboard